iterative/dvc.org/content/docs/command-reference/metrics/modify.md

 - `-t <type>`, `--type <type>` - specify a type for the metric file.
 Accepted values are: `raw` (default), `json`.
-It will be saved into the corresponding DVC-file, and used by `dvc metrics show` to determine how to handle displaying metrics.
+It will be saved into the corresponding DVC-file, and used by `dvc metrics show` and `dvc metrics diff` to determine how to handle displaying metrics.

   `raw` means that no additional parsing is applied, and `--xpath` is ignored.